nickhamlin/MIDS-W205_A2/README.md

 ##Summary of Outputs
 - **listener.py**: Run this code first to process tweets from the twitter firehose for the relevant hashtags
 - **create_histograms.py**: Once tweets are gathered, this file is run to read through the chunked files created by listener.py and create frequency histograms of the top 50 most used terms
-- Three word frequency histograms for each type of tweet (#Warriors, #NBAFinals2015, and Both)
+- Three word frequency histograms (saved as .png files) for each type of tweet (#Warriors, #NBAFinals2015, and Both)
-- All chunked sets of tweets are stored in [this AWS bucket](https://s3-us-west-2.amazonaws.com/hamlin-mids-assignment2)
+- All chunked sets of tweets are stored in [this AWS bucket](https://s3-us-west-2.amazonaws.com/hamlin-mids-assignment2).
+For convenience, a file containing a list of direct links to each individual chunk (links_to_data.txt) is included in this repo as well.

 ##Program Design